The source of the cosmic-ray excess in the Centaurus region -- constraints on possible candidates, mass composition and cosmic magnetic fields: Introduction

 Interestingly, the excess direction is very close to the nearby radio galaxy Centaurus A at a distance of only $3.8\,\mathrm{Mpc}$.
 It is therefore often called the \textit{Centaurus region overdensity}.
 Cen A has been proposed as a source of UHECRs for decades~\cite{cavallo_sources_1978, romero_centaurus_1996, farrar_deducing_2000, gorbunov_comment_2007} due to its proximity and powerful radio jets.
 In~\cite{the_pierre_auger_collaboration_a_abdul_halim_et_al_constraining_2024}, it was found that a model where around $\mathcal{O}(10\%)$ of the UHECR flux at 40\,EeV comes from Cen A describes the UHECR arrival directions well $>16\,\mathrm{EeV}$.
 In~\cite{berezinskii_predicted_1990, isola_centaurus_2001, mollerach_case_2024}, it was even proposed that 100\% of the UHECR flux above the ankle is supplied by Cen A alone.
 This scenario is very attractive because the dominance of a single source swiftly explains why the allowed variation between the maximum acceleration energy of the source(s) is as small as found in~\cite{ehlert_curious_2023}, and also why the same energy spectrum features are present over the whole sky~\cite{collaboration_energy_2025, kim_energy_2025}.
 In order to describe the energy spectrum and arrival directions properly, the extragalactic magnetic field (EGMF) between Cen A and Earth has to be strong in that case, but exactly how strong to not produce too large anisotropies was not tested so far.

-In addition to Cen A, there are also other nearby source candidates close to the excess direction that could explain the observed overdensity - namely the nearby radio galaxies NGC 4945 and M83, both at a very similar distance as Cen A of $d\sim4\,\mathrm{Mpc}$~\cite{the_pierre_auger_collaboration_a_aab_et_al_indication_2018, the_pierre_auger_collaboration_a_abdul_halim_et_al_constraining_2024}.
-Also candidates further outside the overdensity region have been suggested as the source, like the Virgo cluster~\cite{ding_imprint_2021} (here we take the biggest galaxy Virgo A / M87 at $d\sim18.5\,\mathrm{Mpc}$ in the cluster for simplicity) or recently the nearby AGN M104 (\textit{Sombrero galaxy}) at a distance of $d\sim9\,\mathrm{Mpc}$~\cite{he_evidence_2024}.
+In addition to Cen A, there are also other nearby source candidates close to the excess direction that could explain the observed overdensity - namely the nearby starburst galaxies NGC 4945 and M83, both at a very similar distance as Cen A of $d\sim4\,\mathrm{Mpc}$~\cite{the_pierre_auger_collaboration_a_aab_et_al_indication_2018, the_pierre_auger_collaboration_a_abdul_halim_et_al_constraining_2024}.
+Also candidates further outside the overdensity region have been suggested as the source, like the Virgo cluster~\cite{ding_imprint_2021} (here we take the strongest galaxy Virgo A / M87 at $d\sim18.5\,\mathrm{Mpc}$ in the cluster for simplicity) or recently the nearby active galactic nucleus (AGN) M104 (\textit{Sombrero galaxy}) at a distance of $d\sim9\,\mathrm{Mpc}$~\cite{he_evidence_2024}.
 The directions of these proposed candidates are also indicated in Fig.~\ref{fig:ADs_Auger}.

 For a galaxy at a larger angular distance from the excess direction to be the source, there have to be significant displacements by the Galactic magnetic field (GMF) - while for sources very close to the excess direction, coherent displacements have to be small.
 This implies constraints on the rigidity $R=E/Z$ of the involved particles because magnetic field deflections scale proportionally to $1/R$.
 Further constraints, also on the EGMF~\cite{Lee_extragalactic_1995} and signal fraction, can be derived from the size of the angular scale, as well as the significance and the parameter's energy evolutions.